Pylons-tech/pylons_dart_sdk/README.md

 A Flutter plugin project to connect any app with the Pylons blockchain.

-Note: In order to be able to connect to the Pylons blockchain, you must already have a Pylons wallet already installed on your mobile device.
+Note: In order to be able to connect to the Pylons blockchain, you must already have a Pylons wallet installed on your mobile device.
 This package does not presently support desktop platforms.

 ## **Installation**